QuietNatu/showcase/README.md

 ## 🖋️ VS Code

-For better monorepo organization, custom workspace is provided at `.vscode/showcase.code-workspace`.
+For better monorepo organization, a custom workspace is provided at `.vscode/showcase.code-workspace`.

 A list of recommended extensions is provided.
 When this project is opened, **VS Code** will prompt to install the recommended extensions.